Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 5. Click on the pencil icon on the right to check if you have "In multiple accounts" selected:
 6. If "In multiple accounts" is selected, go to Chart of Accounts and click Edit for the account in question.
 7. Check the billable option and select an income account within your chart of accounts
-8. Sync your QuickBooks Online connection in Settings > Workspaces > [click workspace] > Connections.
+8. Sync your QuickBooks Online connection in Settings > Workspaces > [workspace name] > Connections.
 9. Open the report and click the Export to button and then the QuickBooks Online option.

 # ExpensiError QBO046: Feature Not Included in Subscription